namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 4/1/25
+- Was hoping to demo but something isn't working so will be prepared for tomorrow
+- Hoping to add finishing touches and focus on documentation afterwards

 ### 3/31/25
+- Continued working on NC-187
-- Learning React QUery today and implementing that
+- Got most of React Query working today

 ### 3/28/25
-- COntinued working on NC-187
+- Continued working on NC-187
 - Got environment variables working
 - Mostly meetings